integrated-land-simulator/model_description/descript/matsiro.md

 	W_{FZ} = - \frac{C_{po} \Delta T \Delta z_1}{L_f \Delta t}
 $$

-where $C_{po}$ is the heat capacity of lake water and $\Delta z_1=100 \mathrm{cm}$ is the thickenss of the lake model's top level (uniformly set to constant in case of the current lake model.)
+where $C_{po}$ is the heat capacity of lake water and $\Delta z_1=100 \mathrm{cm}$ is the thickness of the lake model's top level (uniformly set to constant in case of the current lake model.)
 This growth rate is estimated at all grids, irrespective of lake ice existence, for a technical reason.
 As described below, this growth rate first estimates negative ice volume for ice-free grids, but the same heat flux calculation procedure as for ice-covered grids finally results in the correct heat flux to force the lake.
 Basal growth rate of lake ice is given by

 $$
 	W_{IO} = A_I W_{FZ} + \frac{Q_{IO}}{\rho_OL_f}
 $$

-where, again, $W_{IO}$ is weighted by lake ice concentration.
+where $W_{IO}$ is weighted by lake ice concentration.

 Lake ice formation could also occur in the ice-free area.
 Let us define $Q_{AO}$ by